watamario15/dotfiles/README.md

 4 speces for an indent, display tab as 4 spaces, use provided "usual" keybindings, and enable all syntax definitions.

 # Vim
-Syntax, UTF-8, 4 speces for an indent, display tab as 4 spaces, vim-airline, and automatic add the closing tag for HTML/XML.
+Syntax, UTF-8, 4 speces for an indent, display tab as 4 spaces, vim-airline, and automatically add closing tags for HTML/XML.

 # Installation
-You can install by running the following commands.
+You can install by executing the following commands.

 ```sh
 cd ~